KNOX FOUNDATION

-The Knox United Church Foundation of Calgary (Knox Foundation) is an independent body that receives, holds and manages endowments and other funds in the form of money or other property, and to apply income or other capital from those funds yearly to support the ongoing ministry of Knox United Church or for the maintenance of the historical building, Casavant organ, and/or the memorial garden.
+The Knox United Church Foundation of Calgary (Knox Foundation) is an independent body that receives, holds and manages endowments and other funds to support the ongoing ministry of Knox United Church or for the maintenance of the historical building, Casavant organ, and memorial garden.

 Quick facts